 Comprehensive Guide to Bloodborne Pathogen Training

 A pathogen is defined as a microorganism, such as a bacterium or a virus, that can cause disease.
-Some examples of bloodborne pathogens include Human Immunodeficiency Virus (HIV), malaria, Hepatitis B (HBV), and Hepatitis C. As you may be aware, these are all severe illnesses to contract, and none of them are currently 100% curable, although scientists are making great strides on effective treatments.
+Some bloodborne diseases are curable, while others are not.
+Hepatitis C and malaria are curable with appropriate treatment, whereas HIV and chronic hepatitis B currently have no cure but can be medically managed.
 However, the best treatment for these diseases is to protect yourself from contracting them in the first place.
 In this article, we’ll discuss everything you need to know about bloodborne pathogen training.

 Get CPR Certified in Minutes for as low as $19.95